-As well as eating a diet that favours healthy oils, nuts, seeds, fruit and vegetables, taking a plant sterol supplement is a useful alternative solution for people with a moderately raised cholesterol who are unable or unwilling to take statins.
+As well as eating a diet that favours healthy oils, nuts, seeds, fruit and vegetables, taking a plant sterol supplement is a useful solution for people with moderately raised cholesterol levels.
 Fortified foods such as yogurts and spreads that contain plant sterols or stanols are also available.

 Statins are the medical treatment of choice for lowering cholesterol levels.
 These drugs work by inhibiting a liver enzyme (HMG-CoA reductase) so that less new cholesterol is made and pushed out into your circulation.
 Because plant sterols work in a different way to statins, the two can be combined to lower cholesterol levels through a two-pronged approach.4 In fact, adding sterols to statin medication is more effective than doubling the statin dose.5

 The combination of a statin plus a plant sterol supplement can therefore help to reduce the dose of statin needed, which may reduce the risk of statin side-effects (such as muscle aches and fatigue).
 Do check with your doctor before taking plant sterols, however, and never stop taking any medication without seeking medical advice.

 The optimum dose is 2g to 2.4g plant sterols per day.
 Do not take more than 3 grams per day in the form of supplements as there is no evidence of additional health benefits from taking larger amounts, and there is a possibility that higher doses may reduce the absorption of some fat-soluble vitamins and carotenoids (antioxidant plant pigments).6